LeibnizPhDNetwork/Survey/README.md

 # This is the documentation of the first survey of the Leibniz PhD Network

-# Guidelines for the data retrival
+# Guidelines for the Data Preparation

 Code binary variables such that 0 refers to "No" and 1 to "Yes"